 No need to buy pre-made enchilada sauce with this tutorial for homemade enchilada sauce from just a jar of tomato sauce!
 Just mix on the stovetop and you have enchilada sauce ready in under 10 minutes for a delicious base for your next Mexican fiesta!

-This homemade enchilada sauce is no exception!
+This easy enchilada sauce recipe is no exception!
+It is probably the best enchilada sauce substitute that I’ve found.
 It can easily be made from a jar of tomato sauce and a spice blend that most of us have at home.
 So if you’re out of enchilada sauce or the store is sold out, this enchilada sauce recipe has got you covered!

 Ingredients in Homemade Enchilada Sauce

 - 1 jar of tomato sauce – a standard 24 ounce jar works perfectly